 Email marketing is key to many businesses and a major channel of digital marketing.
 Customers can be contacted for a variety of reasons, from sharing company news and latest blogs, to promoting specific products and services.
 The marketing funnel needs to be considered when creating email campaigns, and a part of the funnel that may sometimes be overlooked is the loyalty stage.

 Existing customers should be retained by offering them value, often through exclusive invitations, content and discounts.
-It’s all about rewarding the customer for their loyalty, and receiving purchases or other benefits from them in return such as sharing your content with others.
+Email marketing to existing customers is all about rewarding the customer for their loyalty, and receiving purchases or other benefits from them in return such as sharing your content with others.
 Abandoning customers after a conversion is wasteful; existing customers and repeat sales are a major aspect of generating revenue and building any brand.

 Inflowing is a B2B marketing agency.
 We help B2B organisations do meaningful things with marketing.
 Whether that’s getting more leads, more visibility, or supporting their sales teams.